Deprecated features

 As Debian 10 (“Buster”) moved into LTS the big endian 32 bit version of MIPS moved out of support making it hard to maintain our cross-compilation CI tests of the architecture.
 As we no longer have CI coverage support may bitrot away before the deprecation process completes.

-Likewise, the little endian variant of 32 bit MIPS is not supported by Debian 13 (“Trixie”) and newer.
+Likewise, MIPS is not supported by Debian 13 (“Trixie”) and newer.

 System emulation on 32-bit x86 hosts (since 8.0)